How can I successfully market workshops to potential clients?

 As a member of SavvySME for a short while, I am very impressed with the questions asked and in the quality of the answers.
-I have come across quite a few answers from some very talented people which were so unknown to me, thanks!
+I have come across quite a few answers from some very talented people who were unknown to me, thanks!

-Aside form LinkedIn, SEO, SMM, SEM does anyone have any other ways they use or know of to market workshops to potential clients?
+Aside from LinkedIn, SEO, SMM, SEM does anyone have any other ways they use or know how to market workshops to potential clients?

 You can buy advertising on 3rd party sites or 3rd party email lists to promote your event.

 Depends what your budget is because most good email marketing opportunities can be costly.

 Another thing you can do is promote the event on "event page" style websites, just search for them on Google.

 Also if you have a pre existing memeber base on sites like EventBrite & Meetup.com you can market your events to the user base.

 Plus you could even look at promoting the event offline to reach online.

 Leo, you might try the old-fashioned face-to-face methods.
 Join a large, local business organisation or CofC and get to know the members.
 Attend business events in your area and seek out people who are positions of influence.
 Join a professional networking group such as BNI and again, establish connections.
 Cultivate relationships until you are in a position of trust.

 The online media you mention are simply digital versions of pre-internet methods.
 With the great disadvantage of remaining impersonal.
 Meaning, just because a prospect shares a LinkedIn group with you, it doesn't give them a true sense of your worth.
 A clue yes, but is that enough to convince them to attend the seminar?